top of page

 FOOD AVAILABLE

-VENDORS: Pellegrino Pizza will be serving Woodfired Pizzas and Pastas 4pm - 9pm each night - Fri, Sat and Sun night.
+DINNER - Eldorado Pizza Company will be serving Woodfired Pizzas and Pastas 6pm - 9pm - Sat and Sun night.

-And the local Tennis Club will be offering a cooking BBQ breakfast Sat and Sunday mornings.
+BREAKY - Local Tennis Club will be offering a cooking BBQ breakfast Sunday morning.

 BYO DISHWARE & TAKE HOME ALL RUBBISH